nnethercote/perf-book/src/build-configuration.md

 A release build typically runs *much* faster than a dev build.
 10-100x speedups over dev builds are common!

-Debug builds are the default.
+Dev builds are the default.
 They are produced if you run `cargo build`, `cargo run`, or `rustc` without any additional options.
-Debug builds are good for debugging, but are not optimized.
+Dev builds are good for debugging, but are not optimized.

 Consider the following final line of output from a `cargo build` run.